ygilpin/trajectoryFollowing/README.md

 # trajectoryFollowing
-This is a reposity of LQR Trajectory Follower for use with ROS and PX4_Mocap.
+This is a reposity of a LQR Trajectory Follower implementation for use with ROS and PX4_Mocap.